Xmarmalade/alisthelper/README.md

 Free.
 No tracking.
 No ads.

-Currently, this app is available on Windows.
+Currently, this app is available on Windows and macOS.
 Adaptation plans for more platforms are in progress.

 Please note that this program does not include the binary files for alist.
 You will need to download them manually.